davestaxcp/CounterpartyTimeline2023/README.md

 ---

-This repo is dedicated to publicly organizing and critiquing a public list for Counterparty’s vast historical tokens, projects, wallets, historical sales, developer updates and forks to the Counterparty Protocol since Counterparty’s inception.
+This repository is dedicated to publicly organizing and critiquing a public list for Counterparty’s vast historical tokens, projects, wallets, historical sales, developer updates and forks to the Counterparty Protocol since Counterparty’s inception.

 The markdown files include the information shown on the Time.Graphics timeline in an easily readable manner.
-The JSON files include that same information in a more organized way for future use organizing and presenting the data.
+The JSON files include that same information in a more organized way for future use in presenting the data.

 The Time.Graphics infographic is a visual representation of the data.